Day #9: I decided to book a day trip to Halong Bay. Price tag?

 The experience had left a bitter taste for Marino.
 This was the second time within a day that she’d experienced theft.
 It had ruined her trip.

-Earlier, I received an email from my friend, Veronica, saying she got robbed by a motorbike taxi in Hue.
+Earlier that day, I got an email from my friend, Veronica, saying she got robbed by a motorbike taxi in Hue.
 The driver made off with about $50 of her money.
-It had been a blow of confidence and trust.
+It was a blow of her confidence and trust.
 As a traveler alone, stomaching the feeling of being a victim in a foreign country can turn your taste of the country.
 She sat on the street curb for a long time, trying to compose and console herself.
 As a result, she missed the last bus to Hanoi and so, we couldn’t meet up today.

 No one likes being the victim to theft on their trip.